Strong law of large numbers and L log L condition for supercritical branching processes: Introduction and main results

+The proposed applications relate to our original motivations for this work and are in continuous-time, namely branching diffusions with absorption, house of cards model and growth fragmentation.
+Therefore, we provide a continuous-time framework which allows to construct general branching processes, check non explosion as well as condition \eqref{lloglass}, while the semigroup behavior \eqref{ergodnc} will be derived from recent works.\\ The main ingredients of our proofs could be extended to other branching structures and in particular adapted to the study of superprocesses, see e.g. \cite{englander2009law}.
+We note that such extensions may require replacing individual based decompositions with analytic martingale measure framework, used in \cite{liu2013strong}, together with resolvent estimates.
+This could lead to interesting developments.

 The paper is organized as follows.
-In Section~\ref{se:discret}, just below, we focus on the discrete time framework.
-We first give a general construction of the branching process in Section \ref{sec:construction} and then introduce the contraction operator as well as the key decomposition of the renormalized measure in Section \ref{sec:contraction-and-LlogL}.
-In Section~\ref{sec:fam-of-mg}, we control the propagation of the $L\log L$ and study the families of martingales involved in the decomposition of $(Z_n(f)/\lambda^n)_n$.
-We then prove the main result in discrete time and provide some additional estimates in Section \ref{sec:main-discret}.
+In Section~\ref{se:discret}, we focus on the discrete-time framework.
+We first give a general construction of the branching process in Section \ref{sec:construction} and then introduce the contraction operator as well as the key decomposition of the renormalized empirical measure $(Z_n(f)/\lambda^n)_n$ in Section \ref{sec:contraction-and-LlogL}.
+In Section~\ref{sec:fam-of-mg}, we study the families of martingales involved in this decomposition.
+We then prove the main result in discrete-time and provide some additional estimates in Section \ref{sec:main-discret}, which are useful in particular for continuous-time.
 The last section, Section \ref{sec:continuous-time-and-examples}, is devoted to the continuous framework.
-From the discrete framework, we derive in Section \ref{sec:gen-cv-result} the counterpart result in continuous time, namely the non-degenerescence of the limiting martingale and the a.s.~and $L^1$ convergence of the renormalized empirical measure.
-Finally in Sections \ref{sec:Bdiffusion}, \ref{sec:HouseOfCards} and \ref{GFMod}, we present three applications.
+From the discrete framework, we derive in Section \ref{sec:gen-cv-result} the non-degenerescence of the {the limit of the martingale} and the a.s.~and $L^1$ convergence of the renormalized empirical measure.
+Finally in Sections \ref{sec:Bdiffusion} and \ref{GFMod}, we present two applications.